A chilly breeze has its way as I walk to a salon down the street from my apartment where they seem to be having a celebration of a holiday.

 “I get now, why you and her are always going around bare foot,” Mary, Grace's friend, says as she walks her boxer puppy.

 It was a leftover trait ...
 In winter, in rain, on hot concrete, on gravel, the same sentimentality; to walk out and get something from the car, to go a few apartments down and hang out with friends, to step out the back door in the icy morning to throw the trash out, God's country's freshly grown children ... living in a city.

 “I get on her about it all the time,” she says, “I drove out there with her to see your parents ...
 That place is so beautiful.
 As soon as I stepped out of the car onto that grass under those trees --- I'd be going around bare foot all the time, too, if that place had been my childhood.”

-I thought I was dead inside.
+'Thought I was dead inside.
 The numbness happened because I instinctively knew to turn my common sense off in order to remain functional.
 That's what happens when you're trapped; that's what survival feels like.
 They had me in a corner with their impossible standard of proof.
 I do remember dreaming of being a hero in the future, same as any boy.
 Truth was he was already; he existed.
 The accusation is a boxing match I might have accepted when I was a boy.
 If only my sisters had been truly successful.
 I'd already be dead.
 Now I find the match a trick to keep me busy.
-Everyone deserves their wants, everyone deserves to be themselves, no materialism or accomplishments apply.

 My supervisor in the bakery, the coworker who sits in on meetings and processes paperwork and schedules, is a blonde, overweight woman in her thirties who used to be a nurse.
 “But there's so little money in the South and the schools are so bad, it's embarrassing sometimes.” she told me.
 “You kind of have to learn things on your own.”